xonsh/xonsh/docs/tutorial.rst

         # Note: that you have access to the xonsh
         # built-ins if you 'import builtins'.
 For example, if you need the
-        # environment, you could do to following:
+        # environment, you could do the following:
         import builtins
         env = builtins.__xonsh__.env